Getting started

 Why use Watermill?

-With more projects adopting the microservices pattern over recent years, we realized that synchronous communication is not always the right choice.
-Asynchronous methods started to grow as a new standard way to communicate.
+When using microservices, synchronous communication is not always the right choice.
+Asynchronous methods became a new standard way to communicate.

-But while there’s a lot of existing tooling for synchronous integration patterns (e.g. HTTP), correctly setting up a message-oriented project can be a challenge.
-There’s a lot of different message queues and streaming systems, each with different features and client library API.
+While there are many tools and libraries for synchronous communication, like HTTP, correctly setting up a message-oriented project can be challenging.
+There are many different message queues and streaming systems, each with different features, client libraries, and APIs.

 Watermill aims to be the standard messaging library for Go, hiding all that complexity behind an API that is easy to understand.
-It provides all you might need for building an application based on events or other asynchronous patterns.
-After looking at the examples, you should be able to quickly integrate Watermill with your project.
+It provides all you need to build an application based on events or other asynchronous patterns.

 Install